znes/renpass/README.md

 If you encounter an error for writing a lp-file, you might want to check if your foreign-keys are set correctly.
 In particular for resources with fk's for sequences.
 If this is missing, you will get unsupported operation string and numeric.
-This will unfortunately only be happen on the pyomo level currently.
+This will unfortunately only happen on the pyomo level currently.